Dre Campbell Farm

 10. Cedar Oil

-Combine four tablespoons of cedar oil with a gallon of water and spray it on your plants.
-This homemade spray also works well against June bugs.
+To give it a try, combine 4 tablespoons of cedar oil with 1 gallon of water, then spray it on your plants.
+This homemade spray may also work against June bugs.

 11. Geraniums

 Japanese beetles are attracted to geraniums and will eat the blossoms.
-However, after eating them, they will become temporarily paralyzed.
+However, research has shown that Japanese beetles may become temporarily paralyzed after feeding on certain geranium species [3].

 In that state, they are left vulnerable to predators.
 You can also pick them off and drop them in soapy water to kill them.